Pelagicore/softwarecontainer/doc/chapters/filesystem/index.rst

 Each container has a rootfs that is bind mounted as the containers root filesystem of said container.
-The creation and bind mounting of the root filesystem is automated by LXC based on a configuration file and a shell script provided at startup.
+The creation and bind mounting of the root filesystem is automated based on a configuration file and a shell script provided at startup.
 The process of creating the filesystem and bind mounting different parts is spread out over several involved parties because of this.
+Following is a rough description of the steps taken when setting up the standard filesystem for SoftwareContainer:

 1. The root filesystem directory is created and the directory is empty on creation.
-2. It is setup by the ``lxc-softwarecontainer.in`` script, which is run by lxc init when the container is created.
+2. It is setup by the ``lxc-softwarecontainer`` script, which is run when the container is created.
-3. The ``lxc-softwarecontainer.in``  creates several basic directories creating a normal unix environment as defined by Filesystem Hierarchy Standard (FHS).
+3. The ``lxc-softwarecontainer`` creates several basic directories creating a normal unix environment as defined by Filesystem Hierarchy Standard (FHS).
 4. The filesystem is still mostly empty except for directories and some basic files such as ``/etc/passwd`` etc.
-5. LXC then mounts some basic directories defined in the ``libsoftwarecontainer/softwarecontainer.conf`` (copied to ``/usr/share/lxc/conf`` on installation).
+5. LXC then mounts some basic directories defined in the ``libsoftwarecontainer/softwarecontainer.conf``.
 6. On top of this, non standard mountpoints are also used to mount for example the gateway directories etc. inside the filesystem.
 These are defined using :ref:`BindMountFolderInContainer <dbus-api>`, or mounted by